 Many organizations are using DiSC® profiles to help determine which candidate is the best fit for an open role.
-However, DiSC® profiles measures an individuals behavioral traits, and tendencies, their personality, and as such, DiSC® does not provide valid information on how an individual will successfully perform in the role.
+However, DiSC® profiles measure an individual's behavioral traits, and tendencies, their personality, and as such, DiSC® does not provide valid information on how an individual will successfully perform in the role.

 To determine if a candidate is a good fit for an open role, you will need to determine the knowledge, skills, and abilities required to perform successfully in the role.
 In addition, you must assess the core competencies specifically aligned to the role and the core values an individual must possess.

-While DiSC® can be utilized to help onboard successful new hires into the organization, it is not supported as a tool for recruiting.
+While DiSC® can be utilized to help onboard new hires successfully into the organization, it is not supported as a tool for recruiting.
 An alternative solution when looking for an assessment for recruiting is PXT Select.
-The PXT Select report provides you with an overview of how an individual scored on thinking style, behavioral traits and interests; provides you with a guide for interviewing this individual; and provides a detailed outline of the individuals strengths and opportunities.
+The PXT Select report provides you with an overview of how an individual scored on thinking style, behavioral traits, and interests; provides you with a guide for interviewing this individual; and provides a detailed outline of the individual's strengths and opportunities.